Skip to main content

 After the central incisors have been shed, the next baby teeth to go will be your child’s lateral incisors.
 Usually, the upper lateral incisors loosen first, which often occurs between ages 7 and 8.

 At this point, your child should be more familiar with the experience of losing a tooth.
-Ideally, it should no longer be a scary experience since they’ll have already lost four teeth prior to the lateral incisors.
+Ideally, it should no longer be a scary experience since they’ll have already lost four teeth before the lateral incisors.

 Let’s see those choppers: Primary first molars